amygdalama/blog-source/content/tutorials/phonebook.md

         else:
             raise ArgumentError("Not enough arguments!")

+Now see what happens when you run:

+    :::console
+    $ python phonebook.py create

+You should see an error message like this:

+    :::pycon
+    Traceback (most recent call last):
+      File "phonebook.py", line 25, in <module>
+        raise ArgumentError("Not enough arguments!")
+    __main__.ArgumentError: Not enough arguments!

 Try `raise`ing our `ArgumentError` exception any time a user enters too few or too many arguments.

 #### *3.3.3 Mapping commands to functions

 This section is a bit more advanced than the others.
-Feel free to skip it!
+If you've found the previous sections difficult, you might want to skip this one and come back to it later.

 Having an `if`/`elif` statement for each command is kind of ugly.
 Instead, try creating a dictionary mapping the commands to their corresponding functions, like this: